vixplows/weekend_router/README.md

 2. Save routes to a wish-list
 3. Mark completed routes as ‘done’

+## Extras

+Users should be able to:

+4. See pubs along the route
+5. Add notes to saved routes
+6. Delete individual routes

 ## Setup

 ## Getting Started

-First use the clone down the repo, then unzip(if downloaded) in decided location.
+First use the clone to download the repo, then unzip (if downloaded) in decided location.

 Run NPM dependencies command in terminal
 ```sh
 $ npm install
 ```
 <br>
-you will also need to require mongodb for the sever database.
+you will also need to require mongodb for the server database.

 first of all you'll need to update your home brew with
 ```sh
 brew update
 ```

-once done you can install mongodb with
+once done, you can install mongodb with
 ```sh
 brew install mongodb -g
 ```